-Darren hardy is one of the premier productivity experts in the world.
+Darren Hardy is one of the premier productivity experts in the world.
 He has interviewed hundreds of the most successful entrepreneurs, athletes, and entertainers as the publisher of Success magazine.
 One secret I learned from him is what I like to call the “sweet spot” of productivity—90 minutes.

-13. Efficiency’s Magic Number Is One
+13. Efficiency’s Magic Number is One

 The Bottom Line

 It’s the simplicity that trips people up.
-Too often people look for new shiny toys when the answers are right in front of them.
-These concepts transformed my life and those of many entrepreneurs the world over and you’d be foolish not to at least give them a fair shake.
+Too often, people look for new shiny toys when the answers are right in front of them.
+These concepts transformed my life and those of many entrepreneurs in the world over, and you’d be foolish not to at least give them a fair shake.

-Remember, like all concepts, applying them once and expecting big results just won’t happen.
+Remember, like all concepts, applying them once and expecting big results won’t happen.
 But over time, simple concepts done repeatedly can achieve incredible results.